-My first novel, set during the Norman invasion of 1066, has been longlisted for the 2014 Man Booker Prize
+My first novel, set during the Norman invasion of 1066, won the 2014 Gordon Burn Prize, and was longlisted for the Man Booker Prize and shortlisted for the Goldsmiths Prize

 ‘Has a fierceness about it that gives it real heft … a literary triumph’ – Adam Thorpe, The Guardian